-The MA offers a package of optional modules in medical humanities and social sciences: philosophy, history, sociology of medicine, and medical and health-related law, and a core module on interdisciplinary approaches to medicine and healthcare in society.
+The MA offers a package of optional modules in medical humanities and social sciences: philosophy, history, sociology and politcs of medicine, and a core module on interdisciplinary approaches to medicine and healthcare in society.

 Why this Masters?
 Health is a core value of modern societies, and engaging with medicine and healthcare is an important way of engaging with our world in order to understand it, and to act in it.
 While scientific and technological advances seem to extend the bounds of medical possibility, medical practice occurs in settings that are deeply social, economic and cultural too, with important legal and organisational constraints.
 It is increasingly obvious that medical challenges that we are faced with today, such as ageing, obesity, microbial resistance, digital and big data approaches to health care, and many others, demand a multi-faceted approach, that is able to consider these challenges in their complexity.
-This MA offers courses in history, philosophy, sociology of medicine, as well as in law and ethics.
-It aims to enable students to be better practitioners of medicine and healthcare – in whatever capacity, be it as doctors, or in policy, governance, communication or public engagement and education around medicine – by developing their abilities to contextualise medical challenges, and to understand and analyse their complexity from different perspectives.
+This MA offers modules in medical history, philosophy, politics, sociology and ethics.
+It aims to enable students to be better practitioners of medicine and healthcare – in whatever capacity, be it as doctors, or in policy, governance, communication, media, museums, or public engagement and education around medicine – by developing students’ abilities to contextualise medical challenges, and to understand and analyse their complexity from different perspectives.

 Distinctive features of the Masters are:

 - An interdisciplinary core module with examples of multi-perspectival analysis of topical medical issues team-taught by specialists in their field and ample opportunities for student-led interdisciplinary teams.

 - Optional modules in philosophy, sociology, history, politics and ethics as these relate to medicine and health care.

 - Skills development in interdisciplinary and inter-sectoral research and practice.